 Bonus Remedy – Prevent Heartburn

 As they always say, prevention is the best cure.
 If this saying were anything to go by, the best remedy for heartburn is to discover the possible triggers and avoid them in the first place.
 In this case, you’ll want to refrain from lifestyle and nutritional habits that are more likely to cause acid reflux and heartburn.
-Especially when diagnosed with GERD, you’ll want to work hand in hand with your doctor to treat your chronic condition.
+Especially when diagnosed with GERD, you’ll want to work hand in hand with your doctor to treat your chronic conditionand even consider how it affects your life insurance policy.
 However, some common things you can do to prevent or avoid GERD and heartburns include the following: